cronvel/rest-query/README.md

-Whatever the hook, they are always functions of the form: `function( hookContext , callback )`, where:
+Whatever the hook, they are always functions of the form: `function( hookContext , callback )`.

+### App hooks

+App hooks are executed when the restQuery app is at different stage of execution.

+The hook is a function of the form: `function( hookContext , callback )`, where:

+* hookContext `Object` an object containing various information on the current request to be processed, usually having those common properties:

+	* app `Object` instance of `restQuery.App`

+* callback `Function(error)` this is the completion callback, the current restQuery stage will wait for the hook to trigger its callback to continue, however if the hook call its callback with an error, the restQuery app will be aborted.

+#### *init*

+This hook is executed once, when restQuery is starting up, after the config is fully loaded, after any built-in initialization are finished and just before restQuery starts accepting request.

+### Document hooks

+Document hooks are executed when a user issue a request on a document.

+The hook is a function of the form: `function( hookContext , callback )`, where:

 * hookContext `Object` an object containing various information on the current request to be processed, usually having those common properties: